-- → Assess each risk in the Risk Framework and determine materiality to business - → Carry out response plans related to material risks
+- → Identify key risks for inclusion in the Risk Framework - → Assess each risk in the Risk Framework and determine materiality to business - → Carry out response plans and complete internal audits related to material risks

 Risk Identification

 A wide breadth of potential risks relevant to the Company are evaluated under our ERM program, including those related to human rights and supply chain responsibility that could present financial, operational, or strategic risk.
 Through the ERM program, we apply standard risk management assessments, definitions, and terminology aligned with the Committee of Sponsoring Organizations (COSO) Enterprise Risk Management Framework to each of Luxfer's business units and corporate functions.